When you buy something using links in our stories, we may earn a small commission. Read more about our policy.

-But, let’s say you have an ENO Double Nest hammock (74″) and ENO’s Atlas Hammock straps (108″ x 2), you have just over 24 feet of total length.
+But let’s say you have an ENO Double Nest hammock (74″) and ENO’s Atlas Hammock straps (108″ x 2), you have just over 24 feet of total length.
 Don’t forget to factor in the fact that the straps have to loop around both trees, so look for trees no more than 20 feet apart.
-Depending on how big the trees are—and how much strap is required—you may be better off looking for trees at a maximum of 15-18′ feet, which will give you a bit of slack for the hammock, as well.
+Depending on how big the trees are—and how much strap is required—you may be better off looking for trees around 15-18′ feet apart, which will give you a bit of slack for the hammock, creating that lovely, comfortable banana shape.

 While the Atlas Hammock straps give you exactly 9 feet on either end, ENO’s Atlas XL Hammock Straps are each over 13.5 feet.

 On the flip side, trees can be as close together as roughly 7′ for a comfortable hang.
-Using the ENO hammock again as an example, by itself it is just over 6 feet, and you want a little room on either end.
-You can hang from trees that are closer together, but your hammock will take the shape of a banana, which is fine to sit in but not exactly comfortable to lie down in.
+Using the ENO hammock again as an example, it is over 6 feet long, and you want a little room on either end to clip it in.
+You can hang from trees that are closer together than this, but your hammock won’t be able to stretch out, which is great for sitting upright and swinging but not exactly comfortable to lie down in.